-Uses not listed in the Bulk and Use Table are not subject to off-street parking requirements.
-In addition, all uses permitted in this district are subject to the additional parking and loading requirements set forth in Article 4 | § 305-48, Off-Street Parking and Loading of this Chapter.
+All uses permitted in this district are subject to the additional parking and loading requirements set forth in Article 4 | § 305-48, Off-Street Parking and Loading of this Chapter.

 All signage is required to conform to regulations set forth in Article 5 | Sign Regulations of this Ordinance.